 Technology plays a critical role in 21st century learning.
 In support of the School’s mission, we strive to equip the Haverford community with current, high quality, and secure technology-based services.
 We seek to provide a learning environment which enhances the classroom experience, improves educational outcomes, and stimulates the growing connection between technology and learning.
 With the goal of preparing young men to live and work in a dynamic global society, we use state-of-the-art resources to provide the most effective and efficient technology solutions for managing the business of schooling.

-In 2014, we upgraded our network infrastructure to provide high-performance connectivity throughout all campus buildings and support for a 1:1 deployment of wireless devices, as well as the numerous mobile devices, Apple TVs, video conferencing, email and file sharing, and increased video streaming happening across the campus.
+We recently upgraded our network infrastructure to provide high-performance connectivity throughout all campus buildings and support for a 1:1 deployment of wireless devices, as well as the numerous mobile devices, Apple TVs, video conferencing, email and file sharing, and increased video streaming happening across the campus.
 We support a campus wide 10 Gigabit fiber-optic network with AC wireless capability in all campus buildings.
-We offer Internet access at the 200 Mb bandwidth level, and Internet II video-conference equipment in a conference room or via a mobile cart.
+We offer Internet access at the 300 Mb bandwidth level, and Internet II video-conference equipment in a conference room or via a mobile cart.
 Our servers support a campus wide SIS database, LMS (learning management system), networked software applications, home directories, and print and scanning services for all employees.
 We offer a cloud solution for email, calendaring, and document sharing.
 We support a new VoIP phone system that allows us to take advantage of features like Fax to desktop and voice to email, and mobile communication devices for the administration and staff.